-of 6, and Option Data.
-The Option Data has a 2 byte Reserved field, which must be sent and received as all zeros , and a 32-bit random nonce.
+ILNP also adds a Destination Option that carries a session-specific nonce that is used to increase forgery resistance for packets that are not cryptographically authenticated.
+This option contains an Option Type, an Option Data Length of 6, and Option Data.
+The Option Data contains a 48-bit random nonce.
 The nonce must be unpredictable and should be cryptographically random.[ECS94].
 The initiator of a session selects the initial nonce value for that session and sends it to the responder using this Destination Option.
 Anytime either party changes its Locator (or any member of its set of Locators), an ICMP New Locator message is sent that includes this option with the initial nonce value repeated.
 While this nonce can not prevent all forgeries, it is an effective measure against off-path forgery attempts, resulting in security equivalent to normal IPv4 or IPv6 packets without cryptography.
 To have full protections against forged packets with IPv4, IPv6, or ILNP, one must use some form of cryptographic security (e.g. Authentication Header).